erinspace/cookiecutter-OAI-consumer/README.md

 cookiecutter-OAI-consumer
 =========================

-Cookiecutter to create an OAI consumer for the SHARE project with all necessary components
+You can use this cookiecutter template to create a very basic consumer for the SHARE project,if the API you're writing for uses the OAI-DC metadata format.

+Here's how to create your own OAI consumer:
+ ... coming soon ...